 He first gained the attention of tennis fans worldwide after nearly beating Lleyton Hewitt at the 2001 U.S. Open.
 That same year, he saw his first Davis Cup action against India and became the third Black man to play the Davis Cup for the United States.
 Blake won the 2002 USTA Waikola Challenger in Hawaii.
 He has also twice won the Hopman Cup (with Serena Williams & Lindsay Davenport).

-On September 9, 2015, Blake was thrown down to the ground, handcuffed, and arrested by a plainclothes New York City Police Department officer.
+On September 9, 2015, Blake was thrown to the ground, handcuffed, and arrested by a plainclothes New York City Police Department officer.
 This happened in front of the Grand Hyatt New York after being mistaken for a suspect of interest.
-The officers were relying on a witness and photo of a suspect that looked similar to Blake: they mistook him for a credit-card fraud suspect staying in the same hotel.
+The officers relied on a witness and photo of a suspect that looked similar to Blake: they mistook him for a credit-card fraud suspect staying in the same hotel.

 The NYPD Commissioner apologized for the mistake and stated the "arrest raised serious questions about [the officer's] actions" but denied allegations of racism.
-Blake sued, but withdrew his claim, saying he wasn't looking for financial compensation, "on the condition that the city establish a legal fellowship to investigate police misconduct and advocate for victims of brutality"
+Blake sued but withdrew his claim, saying he wasn't looking for financial compensation, "on the condition that the city establish a legal fellowship to investigate police misconduct and advocate for victims of brutality"